gini/gini-capture-sdk-android/componentapiexample/README.md

 This example app provides you with a sample usage of the Gini Capture SDK's Component API.

-The Gini Capture SDK supports both standard Activities and Fragments and AndroidX ones.
-Activities without `AppCompat` in their name use standard Activities and Fragments while the other ones use Androidx.

 The Gini Pay API lib is used for analyzing documents and sending feedback.

 Before analyzing documents with the Component API example app, you need to set your Gini API Client Id and Secret by creating a